Qiskit/qiskit-serverless/_sources/deployment/cloud.rst.txt

         $ > kuberay-head-<POD_ID>
         $ > ...

-Now that we have the desired pods we can expose their ports:
+Now that we have the desired pods, we can expose their ports:

 .. code-block::
    :caption: ports 8265 and 8888 are the the default ports for each service